simeonlee/BucolicSucculent/docs/agile.md

     gating issues, and what they plan to work on next.

     Sprint Review and Retrospective
-    At the end of each sprint we had a sprint review and retrospective.
+    At the end of each Sprint we had a Sprint review and retrospective to examine the work, the communication, and the technology used during the Sprint.
+For the review, each team member  discusses what went well during the Sprint, what problems it ran into, and how those problems were solved and answered questions about the work.
-    Team discusses what went well during the Sprint, what problems it ran into, and how those problems were solved and answered questions about the work.
+    For the Restrospective, each team member discusses how the last Sprint went with regards to people, relationships, process, and tools.
+We identified what went well and potential improvements and planned improvements going forward.

-    Scrum Artifacts
+THE SPRINT: Scrum Artifacts

     We created a Trello Board with two lists for each Sprint, one for tickets in the Sprint and one for done tickets.
     A ticket could be for a feature, a bug, we also created tickets to list PRs in the Sprint.
 We created lists for the Backlog for tickets waiting to be added to a Sprint, and a Bug Report list ro track items that came up after the